Theatre-in-the-round: History

-Adaptations of theatre-in-the-round in television and live entertainment

 The innovations of Margo Jones influenced Albert McCleery in the creation of his Cameo Theatre for television in 1950.
 Running until 1955, the series presented dramas against plain black backgrounds rather than traditional set walls.
 This approach allowed cameras, positioned in the surrounding darkness, to capture shots from any angle.

 During the 1968 U.S. presidential campaign, Richard Nixon participated in nine live televised question-and-answer sessions that used a pioneering theatre-in-the-round format, adapted specifically for television audiences.
 This first use of the staging technique in political media was documented in The Selling of the President 1968 by Joe McGinniss.
 The sessions, titled "Man in the Arena" were produced by Roger Ailes, who later founded Fox News.
 Ailes'ss adaptation of the theatre-in-the-round format for political forums laid the groundwork for modern 'town hall' events and multi-candidate debates.

 Elvis Presley's '68 Comeback Special television program featured a performance with the musicians seated on a raised stage using an in-the-round format.
 In the mid-1970s, tour manager Jim Halley introduced arena staging for the progressive rock band Yes, leading to a significant shift in the design of rock concerts and venue seating arrangements.

-Power dynamics and audience engagement

-The political implications of theatre-in-the-round were most deliberately explored by R.G.
-Gregory.
-He argued that the lit space of a proscenium arch resembled a seat of power, positioning the audience as passive observers.
-In contrast, traditional theatre design prioritizes sight lines to ensure that actors can engage all audience members simultaneously.

-However, when actors are no longer framed by the proscenium arch, they are required to turn their backs to parts of the audience, losing exclusive control over the acting space.
-While every audience member can still see the actor, the actor can no longer maintain visual contact with the entire audience.
-As a result, for the performance to fully resonate, the audience must become active participants in shaping the meaning of the play.

-Some, such as writer Mick Fealty, have drawn a strong analogy between Gregory'ss description of the fundamental dynamics of theatre-in-the-round and the network effect of Internet-based communication, contrasting it with traditional broadcast and marketing models.